N00rAhmed/Referance-Generater/README.md

 # Reference Generator

 ### Introduction
-This python automation program creates a haravard referance for the user by having the user input the header, year of publish and URL of the web page.
+This python automation program creates a harvard referance for the user by having the user input the header, year of publish and URL of the web page.
 All references are stored in one location within a text file for easy retrievel.

 ### Prerequisites